netheril96/StaticJSON/README.md

 ## Encoding

 The default encoding is `UTF-8`.
 If you need to read/write JSON in `UTF-16` or `UTF-32`, instantiate the class `SAXEventHandler` and/or `Serializer`, and use it in combination with RapidJSON's transcoding capability.

-## Testing

-To build the test, UNIX-like operating system users can simply call the script `./do_test.sh` from the root of the repository.

-Windows users: First call `git submodule init` and `git submodule update` to pull the dependency down.
-Then generate the `test/userdef.hpp` file from the definition `examples/userdef.json`.
-Finally, open the solution file under `test/mscvXX_test/` to build and run the test.

-If all the tests fail, make sure your work directory points to the root of this repo.

 ## Other